 This is celebrated after the first full moon following the spring equinox.

 Related article: Halloween and Castañada – Know The Difference

-The bells are traditionally rung at the Puerta del Sol in Madrid, and, according to the more superstitious, if you don’t eat your twelve grapes before the twelve tolls of the bells at midnight, you will have bad luck throughout the year – just be careful not to choke!
+The bells are traditionally rung at the Puerta del Sol in Madrid, and, according to the more superstitious, if you don’t eat your twelve grapes before the twelve tolls of the bells at midnight (another food tradition in Catalonia), you will have bad luck throughout the year – just be careful not to choke!